sttp/Specification/Output/README.md

   Latest = 0,           // Data down-sampled to latest received
   Closest = 0x800,      // Data down-sampled to closest timestamp
-  BestQuality = 0x1000, // Data down-sampled to item with best quality Filter = 0x1800       // Data down-sampled with simple DataType specific filter }
+  BestQuality = 0x1000, // Data down-sampled to item with best quality Filter = 0x1800       // Data down-sampled with DataType specific filter, e.g., average
+}
 ResolutionType; // 2-bits

 enum {
-  TimestampTypeMask = 0x3;      // Mask for TimestampType
+  Timestamp = 1 << 0;           // State includes Timestamp
-  Quality = 1 << 2,             // State includes QualityFlags
+  Quality = 1 << 1,             // State includes QualityFlags
+  Sequence = 1 << 2,            // State includes sequence ID as uint32
-  Sequence = 1 << 3,            // State includes sequence number as uint16
+  Fragment = 1 << 3,            // State includes fragment number as uint32
-  PriorityMask = 0x30,          // Mask for Priority, get value with >> 4
+  PriorityMask = 0x70,          // Mask for Priority, get value with >> 3
   Reliability = 1 << 7,         // When set, data will use lossy communications
   Verification = 1 << 8,        // When set, data delivery will be verified
   Exception = 1 << 9,           // When set, data will be published on change